 36 CFR §5.4 - COMMERCIAL PASSENGER-CARRYING MOTORIZED VEHICLES

-(a) The commercial transportation of passengers by motor vehicle except as authorized under a contract or permit from the Secretary or his authorized representative is prohibited in certain parks.
+(a) The commercial transportation of passengers by motor vehicle except as authorized under a contract or permit from the Secretary or his authorized representative is prohibited.
 See §5.4(a) for more information.
+Visitors with mobility issues may be dropped off near the Visitor Center driveway.

 36 CFR §5.6 - COMMERCIAL VEHICLES

-(b) & (c) Using commercial vehicles on government roads within park areas when such use is in no way connected with the operation of the park is generally prohibited, and requires permission or a Special Use permit from the Superintendent or his/her designee.
+(b) & (c) Using commercial vehicles on government roads within park areas when such use is in no way connected with the operation of the park is generally prohibited, and requires permission or a permit or authorization from the Superintendent or his/her designee.

 CCTV Policy Statement